AriFordsham/GHCWiki/newcomers.md

 ## edit build.mk to remove the comment marker # on the line stage=2
 ```

-replace `git://` by `http://` or `https://` in the instructions above if you're behind a firewall blocking port 9418.
-For more details see also [Building/GettingTheSources](building/getting-the-sources).

 >
 > If your machine has all the prerequisites, this might just work.
 Expect it all to take roughly an hour.